fleuriie/portfolio-aw4ng/docs/assignments/assignment5.md

 ## Frontend Code Repository
 [Link to frontend code](https://github.com/fleuriie/pocanet-frontend)

-Note - the concepts I currently have implemented are Authenticating, Sessioning, and I started work on Messaging but ran into a problem where I had to restructure the way messages were stored into my database, so I didn't quite manage to implement full functionality.
+Note - I used ChatGPT primarily for styling to give suggestions as to how I could improve the design of my web app (for example, it suggested that I add shading to different parts of each page and I asked it to give me some code to do that, then adjusted it).

 ## Deployed Frontend
 [Link to deployed frontend](https://pocanet-frontend.vercel.app/)